-While much attention is given to identifying and replicating effective “brand name” programs, it is also important to look inside the ‘black box’ of programs to identify the specific components that drive their success.
-These components are variously referred to as staff practices, active ingredients, and kernels.
-By identifying and promoting use of these components, researchers, policymakers and practitioners can better predict which types of programs are likely to succeed (including home-grown programs with budgets too small to warrant a rigorous evaluation), spur effective local innovations and adaptations, and improve the quality of existing programs and services.
+While much attention is given to identifying and replicating effective “brand name” programs, it is also important to look inside the ‘black box’ of programs to identify the core components that drive their success.
+These core components are variously referred to as evidence-based practices, active ingredients, and kernels.
+By identifying and promoting use of these core components, researchers, policymakers and practitioners can better predict which types of programs are likely to succeed (including home-grown programs with budgets too small to warrant a rigorous evaluation), spur effective local innovations and adaptations, and improve the quality of existing programs and services.

-This page will serve as a repository for related publications and resources.
+This page serves as a repository for related publications and resources.
 Subscribe to our Evidence-Based Policymaking Newsletter to stay up to date on this and related topics.

 The Center for the Study of Social Policy discusses how evidence can be used to improve results in an entire field or for a broadly defined target population.